Arkansas venue plans concert despite state’s virus limits

 Singer Travis McCready is scheduled to play at TempleLive in Fort Smith on May 15, three days before theaters, arenas and other indoor entertainment venues are allowed to reopen.
 Even with the new rules, such venues can’t allow more than 50 people in the audience.

 On its website for the show, TempleLive lists its safety protocol for the event that includes reducing the facility’s capacity from 1,100 people to 229.
-The venue, a converted Masonic lodge, will also require customers to wear face masks and have their temperature screened at the door, and six feet of space will be required between seating groups.
+The venue, a converted Masonic lodge, will also require customers to wear face masks and have their temperature screened at the door, and 6 feet of space will be required between seating groups.

 Mike Brown, a representative for TempleLive, said the facility began selling tickets for the concert in late April after Gov. Asa Hutchinson said he hoped to start lifting the state’s coronavirus restrictions May 4.
 Arkansas did not issue a stay-at-home order but had imposed other limits on businesses and banned most large gatherings.